-Legal issues in Nashville entertainment workers’ compensation cases
+What legal issues surround Nashville entertainment workers’ compensation cases?

-When considering your workers’ compensation claim, the law can be complicated, and you should take many things into consideration.
+When considering your workers’ compensation claim, the law can be complicated.
+There are many things you should take into consideration.
 We can help guide you in making the best possible decisions for your case.

 Employees vs. independent contractors

-In many workers’ comp cases involving the entertainment industry, the first defense insurance companies will raise is whether the performer was an employee or an independent contractor.
-Experienced workers’ compensation lawyers understand that the resolution of this issue depends on many factors.
+In many workers’ comp cases involving the entertainment industry, the first defense insurance companies will use is to question whether the performer was an employee or an independent contractor.
+Experienced workers’ compensation lawyers understand the resolution of this issue depends on many factors.
 Employees can generally collect workers’ compensation benefits.
 Independent contractors normally are not entitled to work injury benefits.
 Here’s why.

 The key factor is who “controls” the performer.
 A person who works at the same nightclub every evening is likely to be an employee.
-A host or singer who performs just for one hotel is likely to be an employee.
-A solo artist or production worker who shifts venues regularly, however, is more likely to be an independent contractor.
+A host or singer who performs for only one hotel is likely to be an employee.
+A solo artist or production worker who regularly works at different venues, however, is more likely to be an independent contractor.
 Other factors include issues like:

 - Is there a management company?